gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 partner RKI and the clever integration of FHIRPath expressions into a Java-based microservice has resulted in a flexibly expandable, easily maintainable construct that enables rapid technical validation.

 > Note: This is Part II of a three-part series.
-Part I gives a overview of the use of FHIRPath in DEMIS and Part III
+Part I gives an overview of the use of FHIRPath in DEMIS and Part III
-> dives III into routing.
+> dives into routing.

 ---